Reading signatures of supermassive binary black holes in pulsar timing array observations: Discussion

 Because the 10-year data and the 25-year data are not independent data sets, a high degree of consistency is expected.
-In the original EPTA analysis, \textit{maximum-aposteriori} $(\lg A, \gamma)$ in the 25-year data differ from those of the 10-year data by around $(0.3, 0.8)$.
+In the original EPTA analysis, \textit{maximum-aposteriori} $(\lg A, \gamma)$ in the 25-year data differ from those of the 10-year data by $(0.29, 0.76)$.
 It is visible in red contours across all three panels in Figure~\ref{fig:lgA_gamma}.
-A match of the best-fit $(\lg A, \gamma)$ between the 25-year data that does not exhibit Hellings-Downs correlations (Figure~\ref{fig:dr2full}) and the 10-year data when modelling only temporal correlations and not the Hellings-Downs correlations (Figure~\ref{fig:dr2new_auto}) is achieved with our improved analysis.
-However, our improved analysis does not strongly impact best-fit $(\lg A, \gamma)$ in the 10-year data when modelling inter-pulsar correlations.
-Because $(\lg A, \gamma)$ obtained with only temporal correlations is still expected to match those obtained with temporal and Hellings-Downs correlations, it is also possible that we have not removed all noise model misspecification from the analysis of the EPTA data.
+A smaller difference between the best-fit $(\lg A, \gamma)$ in the 25-year data and in the 10-year data of $(0.16,0.76)$ is achieved with our improved analysis.
+When not modelling Hellings-Downs correlations (Figure~\ref{fig:dr2new_auto}), the difference between the best-fit $(\lg A, \gamma)$ in the 25-year data and in the 10-year data is only $(0.01,0.06)$.
+Because the best-fit $(\lg A, \gamma)$ obtained with only temporal correlations is still expected to match those obtained with temporal and Hellings-Downs correlations, it is also possible that we have not removed all noise model misspecification from the analysis of the EPTA data.

 Let us briefly hypothesise about the nature of any other mismodelled noise.
 We note that the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) has mitigated a tension of the background spectral index with $13/3$ by adopting the Gaussian process model of the dispersion variation noise~\cite{NG15_GWB}, as in the EPTA analysis \cite{EPTA_DR2_NOISE}.
 Therefore, one potential source of a systematic error could be the mismodelling of the pulsar-specific noise that depends on a radio frequency.
-A very nearby binary is another example \cite{EPTA_DR2_CW,ValtolinaShaifullah2024,FerrantiShaifullah2024,BecsyCornish2023}.
+A very nearby binary is another example \cite{EPTA_DR2_CW,ValtolinaShaifullah2024,FerrantiShaifullah2025,BecsyCornish2023}.
 Frequency-wise comparison of the inferred strain spectrum against black hole population synthesis models performed earlier by the EPTA (Figure 3 in ref. \cite{EPTA_DR2_SMBHB}) suggests that the deviation from $\gamma=13/3$ may occur due to excess noise in two frequency bins, $\approx 10^{-8}$ Hz and $\approx 3 \times 10^{-8}$ Hz.
 The rest of the spectrum seems to be consistent with $\gamma=13/3$.
 The aforementioned potential sources of systematic errors may require better temporal and inter-pulsar correlation models of the data as part of future work.